JoannaRoy/jo-website/src/blog_data/06_BINJO/8_books.md

 4. Anne Frank: The Diary of a Young Girl (by Anne Frank) 💜🩷
 5. A Night in the Lonesome October (by Roger Zelazny) 🩵💛
 6. Sunrise on the Reaping (by Suzanne Collins) (hehe) 🩵
-7. The Nightingale (by Kristin Hannah) 💙🩵💛
+7. The Nightingale (by Kristin Hannah) 🩵💛
 8. Navalny (by Alexei Navalny) 💙💜
+9. The Ministy for the Future 🩷💛💚🩵💙
+10. Surely You're Joking, Mr. Feynman 💙💜💛